ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/unit-definitions.md

 },
 ```

-For more information on defining observation columns, and the resources that can be configured in them along with units,
+For more information on defining observations columns, and the resources that can be configured in them along with units,
  see the [observations columns](../../configuration/qube-config/columns/observations.md) page.

 ### Defining a unit in a units column

-Placing the units in their own column should be done when different values in the same observation column are measured
+Placing the units in their own column should be done when different values in the same observations column are measured
 differently, e.g. one row measured in US Dollars and the next row measured in Pounds Sterling.

 When defining a new unit in its own column, the details are specified in the `values` field as an object, after the